vksah32/guice-tutorial/src/main/java/README.md

 ## Explicit bind in Guice module
+- Edit `pom.xml` to add Guice as a dependency
 - Eatable interface with `getCalories()` methods
 - Apple and Banana implement that
 - In CalorieCounter constructor whcih needs an instance of Eatable, used `@Inject`.
 This means to initialize it, Guice will put instance as configured.